SpenceKonde/DxCore/megaavr/extras/errata_and_extras.md

 Certainly makes you wonder about their emphatic "unused bits MUST be set to 0" warning doesn't it?
 Burn bootloader when you get the parts to make reset work.
 On DB-series parts, this only effects parts with a datecode of week 21 or earlier.
 The same is likely true of DA-series as well, since this can be corrected with just a change to their factory programming process.

-### TCD0 on non-default port doesn't work on AVR128DA
-When PORTMUX.TCDROUTEA is set to anything other than default (PORTA), all four outputs are controlled by the TCD0.FAULTCTRL CMPAEN bit.
-Confirmed on AVR128DA Rev A6 silicon, all sizes.
-The core only uses PA4 and PA5 as TCD0 PWM outputs because of this issue (this may be changed if/when silicon that corrects this issue is made available).
-Was reported to Microchip support on 8/4/2020 and their response implied that it had not been previously reported.
-According to Microchip, this issue has "only been confirmed" on the AVR128DA parts.

 ### ~UPDI programming issue with 16-bit STS after 24-bit STptr~
 It was related to me that this is intended behavior.
 In which case, the documentation is utterly abysmal!